lagwalsahil21821/Ecommerce-website/README.md

-# Ecom Overview
+# Strum Store

-This is an ecommerce application built with Node.js, Express, and MongoDB.
+This is a website to sell musical instruments built with Node.js, Express, and MongoDB.
 It provides APIs for user management, product management, orders, payments, and dashboard statistics.

 ## Features